MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 **Guidance**:

 1. Not all data that moves through a production system is relevant to data science efforts.
 It's important to parse out only the required data, and ensure all data moved from a secure production setting into a development setting is appropriately tracked.
-Consider that certain types of data might not be able to be moved into a development environment and that data science might need to occur in a secure intermediary environment.
+Consider that certain types of data might not be able to be moved into a development environment.
+Data science might need to occur in a secure intermediary environment.
 1. Proper auditing of data access throughout data processing lifecycle is important.
 Without separate accounts, there can be no sufficient auditing of access.
 Further, the ability to respond to an incident can't happen without potentially affecting business processes.
 Compromise of a single account would result in compromise of all data leaving the secure production environment.
 1. Data science processes could require resources that are outside of a strict compliance boundary.
 1. Data science processes should always be compliant with existing requirements.
 This process could include moving data science resources and processes into a compliant environment.